 Construction managers take on a great amount of responsibility on behalf of the project’s key stakeholders.
 But how much are they compensated for all their hard work?

-According to the BLS the average hourly wage (as of May 2020) for construction managers nationally is $51.57.
-The average annual salary is $107,260.
+According to the BLS, the average hourly wage (as of May 2021) for construction managers nationally is $52.02, and the average annual salary is $108,210.2

-There are several different categories of construction projects, with the two biggest categories being commercial construction and residential construction.
+There are several different categories of construction projects, with the two biggest categories being commercial and residential construction.

-According to the BLS the industry with the most construction managers is non-residential building construction (i.e. commercial construction) with over 75,000 employed.
-This is followed by residential construction management with over 47,000 employed.
-Highway, street, and bridge construction employs far less construction managers with just 12,400 – but it also pays the highest average hourly wage at $55.07.
+The industry with the most construction managers is non-residential building construction (commercial construction), with over 70,000 employed.
+This is followed by residential construction management with over 45,000 employed.
+Highway, street, and bridge construction employs far less construction managers with just 12,350 – but it also pays the highest average hourly wage at $54.06.4

 Remember that specializing in certain types of construction projects can be lucrative and place you in higher demand.

 Not everyone has the time or money to earn a construction management degree.
-Construction management certification courses cater to those already working in the construction industry who want to improve or expand their technical skills.
+Construction management certification courses cater to those already working in the industry who want to improve or expand their technical skills.
 Taking certification courses can help you decide if construction management is the right career path for you.
 For example, the University of Houston College of Technology has an online construction management certificate program.
 Courses include Construction Management Principles, Contract Management, Construction Cost Estimating, and Planning and Scheduling.

 You can manage a construction project with pen and paper – but we don’t recommend it.
-Minimally, you’ll need to use spreadsheets to manage the project schedule and budget.
-Construction project management software is used by many small businesses, builders, and contractors.
-It is often the most efficient way to manage your residential construction projects.
+Lose papers or notebooks and you’re up the creek!
+At a minimum, you’ll need to use spreadsheets to manage the project schedule and budget.
+Also, construction project management software is used by many small businesses, builders, and contractors.
+It’s often the most efficient way to manage your residential construction projects.